thinktandem/thinktandem.io/src/content/services.md

 layout: pages/services.html
 title: Services
 byline: How we can help you deliver software faster, better, and help you have fun while doing it.
+description: How Tandem can help you deliver software faster with Docker, Kalabox, NodeJS, Continuous Integration + Delivery tools, and more.
 pageSlug: services
 image: http://img.mota.ru/upload/wallpapers/2009/07/17/14/05/19068/weezer_007-1920x1080.jpg
 ---